We generate a lot of waste on Christmas morning, so here are some tips for ways to keep waste in check:

 - – To-go boxes, parchment paper, or plastic bags and cups that say “compostable” are generally not allowed in our compost.
 Bummer, but true.
 Here are a few brands of approved compost bags you can use to collect food waste that have been proven to break down quickly in their facilities: BioBag “Certified Compostable”, EcNow Tech “Compost Me”, EcoSafe “6400 Line”, Glad “Compostable Kitchen”, Natur-Tec “Natur-Bag Compostable”.
 Everything else that says compostable must go into the garbage.

 - – Pet waste, even if it’s in one of the bags mentioned above.
 Compost is meant to be appropriate for food crops, and fecal bacteria could pose a risk.
+Good for you for picking it up and throwing it away, as it keeps feces out of our local streams, rivers and water supply.

 – This is the best all around site to find out what can be recycled where in our area